appsody/website/content/docs/stacks/package.md

 ## Packaging a stack locally using build scripts

-The instructions below will reference the "base directory", which will be the directory containing the clone or copy of the appsody/stacks git repository.
+The following instructions reference the base directory, which contains the clone or copy of the `appsody/stacks` GIT repository.

 From the base directory: